teonbrooks/teonbrooks/src/lib/logs/log-recurse_changelog.md

   - Set out plans to work on PyTorch this week
   - Focus on basic image segmentation with built-in tools
   - Also need to check out Keras

+## recurse-s1-w2-d2: 2023-05-23
+- Had lunch with Alex
+  - Discussed project idea
+  - He made the suggestion of cross-referencing my Google Maps data with it (stretch goal!)
+  - Will try to also incorporate my FourSquare check-in data
+- Tweaked my website
+- Began reading through some documentation on Keras

+## recurse-s1-w2-d3: 2023-05-24
+- Writing my weekly newsletter